TRaSH-Guides/Guides/docs/Radarr/Radarr-setup-custom-formats.md

 Lets say you prefer HD audio (with object metadata)

-In this example I have lossy Atmos over lossless DTS because the object metadata matters more to me over lossy vs lossless
+In this example I have lossy Atmos over lossless DTS because the object metadata matters more to me over lossy vs lossless.

 --8<-- "includes/cf/audio.md"